MicrosoftDocs/quantum-docs-pr/articles/install-guide/python.md

 dotnet tool update -g Microsoft.Quantum.IQSharp
 ```

-### Classical Hosts ###

-Applications developed with Microsoft's Quantum Development Kit typically consists of two parts:
-1. One or more quantum algorithms, implemented using the Q# quantum programming language.
-2. A classical program, implemented in a classical programming language like Python or C#,
-  that serves as the main entry point and will invoke Q# operations
-  when it wants to execute a quantum algorithm.

 ### Installing Python ###

 To install Python, we recommend using the Anaconda distribution of Python.